ZacharyKim7/CS450/lab7/lab7_results.md

     1. Do different phrasings of the same question retrieve the same functions?

         * Yes, all questions retrieve the same functions despite different wordings.

+### 4.2

+    1. Which query types work best with UniXcoder?

+        * Use case queries work the best with UniXcoder, with overall low distances mapping needs to functions.
+Incomplete/Vague queries are the worst with the highest distance.
+Technical terms do not work as well as use cases, and natural language is very split based on the input.

+    2. How does UniXcoder handle vague vs specific queries?

+        * Specific queries have noticably lower distances and thus better matching.
+Vague queries average around the 1700s, while describing specific use cases averages in the 1300s.